dfelinto/blender-manual/manual/modeling/modifiers/nodes/point/point_distribute.rst

 The *Point Distribute* node distributes points on the surface of the input geometry object.

 .. note::
-   This node only works if it the modifier belongs to a point cloud object.
+   This node only works if the modifier belongs to a point cloud object.

 Inputs